 When I went in the other direction, which involved no stories at all, but being present with my awareness of her and the fact that she was gone—I felt love.
 Nothing else, I just felt love.

 And this experience of staying present is how I nourished myself.
 I think this was possible for a few reasons.
 One reason is that I had individuated from my mother.
 I started my process when I was very young, only sixteen, and continued for another two or three decades.
 But eventually, I felt complete in my process of individuating.
 We had established what I refer to as an adult/adult relationship.
 Another reason I felt able to stay present was that I had no unfinished business with my mother.
-There was nothing I wanted to say that I didn’t say.
+There was nothing I wanted to say that I hadn’t said.
 And I believe this was true for her as well.

 Or, so I thought.

-A few days ago I learned that my mother made some last minute changes to her will.
+A few days ago I learned that my mother made some last-minute changes to her will.
 This came as a complete surprise to me because I was the person who managed her financial affairs.
 Also, I had specifically said to my mother more than once, “Please don’t surprise me.
 If you ever decide to make changes to your will, which is up to you because it’s your money, will you let me know?
 That way I can voice my opinion, and then you do what you want to do.
 That’s all I ask.”